|Published||Report Code||Available Format||Pages|

-GTL wax is the fastest growing segment among all synthetic wax segment of the global market.
+Based on the type of wax, synthetic wax is anticipated to witness the highest growth (4.9% CAGR) in terms of value during the forecast period, in the global market of wax.
+Within the synthetic wax type, GTL wax has shown the highest growth rate in the historical period among all synthetic wax types in the global market.
 GTL wax is produced during the process of natural gas conversion into liquid fuel.
 GTL wax is produced by Fischer-Tropsch process, which involves the conversion of syngas into paraffinic compounds, such as wax.

-Some of the major players operating in the global wax market are China National Petroleum Corporation, Exxon Mobil Corporation, Royal Dutch Shell PLC, Sasol Limited, The Lubrizol Corporation, Petróleo Brasileiro S.A., Honeywell International Inc., Akzo Nobel N.V., Evonik Industries AG, and Hexion Inc.
+Globally, the key market players in the wax market include the Exxon Mobil Corporation, China National Petroleum Corporation, Sasol Limited, Royal Dutch Shell PLC, Petróleo Brasileiro S.A., Evonik Industries AG, The Lubrizol Corporation, Akzo Nobel N.V., Honeywell International Inc., and Hexion Inc.